samfitgen/trgen/docs/Half_Distance_Triathlon_Build-High_Volume.md

 **Description**:

 > Run 10min up to Easy-Moderate, RPE6 to warm up, then flash run steadily,
-> Moderate-Hard, RPE8 for 40 minutes this week; run 10min Easy, RPE 4 to cool
+> Moderate-Hard, RPE8 for 40min this week; run 10min Easy, RPE4 to cool down for
-> down for a total of 60 minutes of running
+> a total of 60 minutes of running

 ### Thursday